Criminal Investigation Department (India): Crime Branch CID

 CB-CID is a special wing in a CID headed by the Additional Director General of Police (ADGP) and assisted by the Inspector General of Police (IGP).
 This branch investigates serious crimes including murder, riot, forgery, counterfeiting and cases entrusted to CB-CID by the state government or the High Court.

+Jurisdiction

+The State Crime Branch/ Criminal Investigations Department has statewide jurisdiction and investigates cases referred by the State Government, High Court, or the Director General of Police (Head of Police Force), including organized crime, inter-district cases, cybercrime, economic offenses, and high-profile or politically sensitive cases.

-In Popular Culture
+In popular culture

-Based on Mumbai's branch, a television series CID aired on Sony TV with a successful run of 20 years.
+Based on Mumbai's branch, a television series CID aired on Sony TV and Netflix with a successful run of 20 years.